martin-ger/esp_wifi_repeater/README.md

 # Known Issues
 - Configuration via TCP (write_flash) requires a good power supply.
 A large capacitor between Vcc and Gnd can help if you experience problems here.
-- For me some versions of the ESP-01 seem to have problems with the ESP SDK V2.0.
-In this case SDK V1.5 works.